 Community engagement is a critical part of our Program’s research, curriculum, collaborations and student activities as we strive to promote healthy communities by enhancing population health.
 We work with more than 100 community organizations in the St. Louis region alone each year and provide more than 105,000 hours of service through fieldwork, engaged research and community outreach projects.

 By its very nature, occupational therapy lends itself to outreach with community partners to develop sustainable programs designed to meet the needs of all members of a community.
 In our current environment, the needs of our community are varied and many.
 For us, an opportunity exists to work closely with community partners in order to develop innovative programs to promote building stronger, more resilient communities.
-Click here or on the arrow to the right to join us as an engaged community partner.
+Click here to join us as an engaged community partner.